-Unlike methadone, buprenorphine may be prescribed by physicians who are not connected with a certified opioid treatment program.
-However, there is a still a specific training and certification process physicians must undergo in order to prescribe the medication.
-Information on the legal aspects of prescribing buprenorphine and rules for carrying out detoxification in the physician's office can be found at http:// www.buprenorphine.samhsa.gov/.
+Inpatient treatment can provide additional support, medical supervision, and rehabilitative treatment that serve as disincentives to relapse. training and certification process physicians must undergo in order to prescribe the medication.
+Information on the legal aspects of prescribing buprenorphine and rules for carrying out detoxification in the physician's office can be found at www.buprenorphine.samhsa.gov/.
 Information given at the site includes the following on the Drug Addiction Treatment Act (DATA) of 2000: "[DATA 2000] expands the clinical context of medication-assisted opioid addiction treatment by allowing qualified physicians to dispense or prescribe specifically approved Schedule III, IV, and V narcotic medications for the treatment of opioid addiction in treatment settings other than the traditional Opioid Treatment Program (i.e., methadone clinic).
 In addition, DATA 2000 reduces the regulatory burden on physicians who choose to practice opioid addiction therapy by permitting qualified physicians to apply for and receive waivers of the special registration requirements defined in the Controlled Substances Act" (SAMHSA 2002).